805 Exhibitor Reg

 with Alex Sheshunoff, Michaela Haas, Mark Miller, David Davis,

-Margaret Grundstein with moderator Kathleen Kaiser
+and Margaret Grundstein with moderator Kathleen Kaiser

 Nonfiction, memoir, humor, biography, and mind/body—each panelist has a recently released book by a publisher.
 They will discuss what they had to do to get a publishing deal, the publishing process (and pains), and what they are doing to promote and market their books.
 Two are with major New York houses: Alex Sheshunoff's book is out through Penguin Books, and Michaela Haas' book is through Simon & Schuster's Enliven Books.
 Mark Miller is with Skyhorse Publishing, Margaret Grundstein is published by Oregon State University Press, and David Davis' publisher is the University of Nebraska Press.
 Time is allotted for Q&A.